Aging is part of life, and while it does bring about a new journey, certain issues develop.

 1) Vitamin D

-Vitamin D is the first one on this list.
-It is a crucial vitamin, yet many people do not take care to ensure they obtain enough of this vitamin every day.
+Vitamin D is one of the best vitamins for men over 50.
+It is one of the crucial vitamins for men over 50, yet many people do not take care to ensure they obtain enough of this vitamin every day.
 According to one publication, a significant portion of the population are deficient in vitamin D. Due to the roles that the nutrient plays in the human body, there are serious consequences that could occur if a person does not get enough of it.

 When looking at vitamin D, it is important to note that this nutrient plays two roles in the body.
 It is both a nutrient, specifically a vitamin, and has hormonal effects on the body.
 An adequate amount of vitamin D is needed for the body to effectively absorb and process phosphorus and calcium.
 Vitamin D also helps the body retain these two minerals.
 Both play a role in bone health.
 With this in mind, poor bone health in older individuals may be linked to a deficiency in vitamin D.